bambinos/bambi/GOVERNANCE.md

 Members will provide useful guidance, both technical and in terms of project direction, to potentially less experienced contributors.

+The Council will have between 4 and 7 members.
+No more than 2 Council Members can report to one person or company (including Institutional Partners) through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).

 #####  Council Responsibilities

 Council Members will have the responsibility of

-* Removing members, including Council Members, if they are in violation of the Code of Conduct or don't comply with this governance document
+* Removing members, including Council Members, if they are in violation of the Code of Conduct or don't comply with this governance document.
 * Making decisions when regular community discussion does not produce consensus on an issue in a reasonable time frame.
-See {ref}`council_decision_process` page for more details. <!-- TODO reference -->
+See [Council Decision Making Process](#council-decision-making-process) page for more details.

-The council may choose to delegate these responsibilities to sub-committees.
+The Council may choose to delegate these responsibilities to sub-committees.
 If so, Council members must update this document to make the delegation clear.

 :::{important}
-Individual council members do not have the power to unilaterally wield these responsibilities.
+Individual Council Members do not have the power to unilaterally wield these responsibilities.
-The council as a whole must jointly make these decisions.
+The Council as a whole must jointly make these decisions.
 In other words, Council Members are first and foremost Core Contributors, but only when needed they can collectively make decisions for the health of the project.
 :::